Top talent is in great demand everywhere, and companies all over the world are scrambling to develop better strategies centered on talent acquisition.

 Smaller businesses and organizations are at a greater disadvantage than the bigger name businesses.
 They want ambitious employees that exhibit a lot of self-initiative, but typically don’t have the resources to shell out impressive salaries.
 It’s a catch-22 situation.
 You cannot grow until you hire the best, and you probably won’t attract the best until you’ve grown to a point.

 What is the way out?
-Theoretically, it is simple: Understand the needs of top talent in your industry and fulfill them.
+Theoretically, it is simple: Understand the needs of

 What's Stopping Top Talent From Joining Your Organization